Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 That's a nifty idea.
-I always go for the cut off valve but I can't always turn it shut fast enough. i think taking the tank lid off and pushing the stopper down is faster and easier to get to.
-Thanks!!
+I always go for the cut off valve but I can't always turn it shut fast enough.

 After raising a son who managed to overflow toilets constantly, I got into the habit of plunging the toilet before anyone used it.
 It was a pain at first, but then became a habit and no more clogged toilets.